A7F/mtg-telegram-assistant/README.md

 - store DCI numbers for each player
 - store MTG:Arena usernames to challenge your friends
 - direct linking to [planeswalker points](https://www.wizards.com/magic/planeswalkerpoints) based on your DCI number
-- read rss feeds from a custom list of websites
+- read rss feeds from a custom list of websites and post news on your group or even a channel connected to your discussion group
 - check mtg arena server status page
+- send a message with all the links to all your community socials

 ### Some examples...
 On the left: a basic card search.
 On the right, rulings search for card named "austere command"